intershop/intershop-pwa/docs/concepts/styling-behavior.md

 Instead of the Bootstrap 3 Glyphicons, the current styling uses free solid icons of [Font Awesome](https://fontawesome.com/).

-The styling itself is integrated into the project as global style via a _style.scss_ that is referenced in the _angular.json_ and is compiled automatically (see also [Guide - Multiple Themes](../guides/multiple-themes.md)).
+The styling itself is integrated into the project as global style via a _style.scss_ that is referenced in the _angular.json_ and is compiled automatically (see also [Guide - Themes](../guides/themes.md)).
 Throughout the whole Intershop Progressive Web App, there are almost no component specific `styleUrls` or `styles` properties.

 The [Javascript part of Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/javascript/) for the behavior is not directly used from the Bootstrap dependency since this implementation is jQuery based and not really suited to work in an Angular environment.